michaltakac/the-engineers-ingredients/README.md

 # The Engineer's Ingredients

-Knowledge representations for future engineers.
+Dynamic knowledge representations for engineers.

 ## Help the engineers of the future!